-When Dr. Case entered the room, he mentioned with sadness that it had been a very hard day.
+When our beloved doctor entered the room, he mentioned with sadness that it had been a very hard day.
 Nearly all of the patients he saw had very sick babies in their wombs and the prognosis’ weren’t good.
 That is a very heavy load for a doctor who truly cares about the well-being of his patients to carry.
 I could tell that he was nervous about checking in on Phoebe, too, and I hoped that it would be a gentler appointment for us all.

 The time came for the good doctor to put the wand on my belly.
 To each of our surprise and joy, he instantly saw a heartbeat, and a very strong one at that.
 He moved the wand to Phoebe’s head where we saw that her hygroma, just three weeks before being larger than her head itself and stretching down to her tailbone and septated (read: WAY too much fluid/lymphatic system failure), had shrunk substantially.
 As in, beautifully small and almost gone.
 The hydrops?
 That nasty fluid that threatened to send her heart into cardiac arrest?
 COMPLETELY RESOLVED.
 The omphalocele?
 The hole in her belly that oozed her intestines into the umbilical cord?
 95% better.

 “This is miraculous.
 I never thought we’d be seeing this with Phoebe… I, uh, WOW.
 I am cautiously optimistic that she’ll make it.”

 The best news we had heard in 3.5 months since finding out she was sick.